-The Regional Commission is responsible for preparing and maintaining the Regional Economic Development Strategy (RES).
-Formerly known as the Comprehensive Economic Development Strategy, the RES is a planning document used to broadly inform economic development activities in the region.
+The Regional Commission is responsible for preparing and maintaining the Regional Economic Strategy (RES).
+Also known as the Comprehensive Economic Development Strategy (CEDS), the RES is a planning document used to broadly inform economic development activities in the region.
 Each year the RES is updated by staff with significant contributions by a committee of public and private sector representatives appointed by the Regional Commission.
 The RES contains an analysis of the economic status of the region, goals and objectives related to economic development, and most importantly, and projects identified by local governments.
 The Regional Commission reviews and approves the planning document annually.
 The document qualifies the region for funding assistance from the US Department of Commerce-Economic Development Administration (EDA).

 The New River Valley Regional Commission currently operates a regional revolving loan fund that supports the start-up and expansion of local, small businesses.
 The Regional Commission appoints a committee of public and private sector representatives to oversee the program’s guidelines, loan approvals, and impact.
 Loan funds can be used to finance expansions, capital purchases, or startup costs.
 These loans, typically in the $10,000- $25,000 range, are offered at low-interest rates which enable businesses to get funds that might not otherwise be available or to help leverage other more traditional financing options.
 Loans will be offered to qualifying businesses that complete a pre-application and are approved through a formal application process.